 This is the most popular type of company in Poland.
 According to data from the Central Statistical Office, in 2018, 83.4% of all types of companies were limited liability companies.
 The minimum share capital to establish a company is 5000 PLN, so the shareholders’ financial responsibility is limited only to the amount of contributed money.
 To set up a company, it is necessary to draw up a written agreement in the form of a notarial deed and enter the company in the National Court Register.
 Running this type of company, it is necessary to keep full accounting, and therefore it is required to submit financial statements.
 The most significant advantages of this form of business activity include the partners’ lack of responsibility for the company’s obligations, the possibility of conducting business activity, and having a legal personality.
 Apart from the commitment to contribute share capital, the complicated process of establishing a limited liability company may also be discouraged by double taxation of income.
 The company pays income tax, and the part-owners pay it for the second time while paying out dividends.

-This type of company in Poland does not differ much from joint-stock companies in other countries in the world.
+This type of company in Poland does not different much from joint-stock companies in other countries in the world.
 For its establishment, a share capital of PLN 100,000 is required.
 To establish a company, it is necessary to draw up a written agreement in the form of a notarial deed, make an own contribution, establish a management and supervisory board and make an entry in the National Court Register.
 As it is commonly known, the advantages of this legal form include the ease of obtaining additional capital through share issues.
 Its disadvantages include the complicated process of establishment and the necessity to have large share capital.

 There are many different types of companies’ legal forms in Poland.
 Each of them is characterized by various features.
 Therefore, every entrepreneur starting a business in Poland should consider which of these forms will be the most suitable for him/her.
 To get to know companies’ legal documents in Poland in the best possible way, it is also worth visiting the government website Business in Poland.